 Which pages are connecting with visitors?
 Which topics are getting traction?
 Which are most successful at generating traffic and conversions?

 The bottom line number is total leads generated.
 The total traffic times your conversion rate equals leads.
-Other conversions include newsletter subscribers, job applicants, and event registrants.
-Social follows are also conversions, but they don’t appear in Analytics.
+Other conversions include newsletter subscribers, online sales and job applicants.

 Is that all?